MattDeLaO/MattDeLaO/README.md

 My name is Matt and I'm a mobile developer :iphone:, but I mostly use github to hone my webdev skills and keep track of side projects :computer:

-# Currently Working On && Learning :rocket: #
+# :rocket: Currently Working On && Learning :rocket: #

 - Tech Stuff :
   - Web Design